aws-samples/aws-devops-pipeline-accelerator/README.md

 ### Stages
 Stages contain actual building blocks that form the jobs inside stages.
 Each stage represent specific execution of pipeline jobs.
 ***Default Stages provisioned for a Single Environment (dev) are mentioned below***.
 You can customize the pre-defined stages in the Entrypoint configuration provided above.
-And this is explained in detail in the Deployment Section for individual types of Deployment below.
-(Please follow the links as per your requirements)
+And this is explained in detail in the Deployment Section for individual types of Deployment [below](#deployment)

 The pipeline stops/exits on encountering a failure at any of the below stages.
 Then the user has to fix these failures and re-run the Pipeline to proceed.